KDE/digikam-doc/asset_management/data_protection.rst

     The Storage Media Number of Failure Per Year

 Even if you are not overly concerned today with transmission problems, have a look into the future at illustration.
-Already in 2010 we'll see thousands of errors per year!
+Already in 2010 we'll see thousands of errors per year.

 Future of File-system with ZFS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~